lakshmichandrika/google_playstore_data_ETL-Databricks/README.md

 # Google_Playstore_Data using Azure Databricks

+In this project we have done ETL jobs using Databricks.
 We have google playstore dataset containing information of different apps installed, rating ,versions and other details